madanbaduwal/usa-university-application-process/visa_interview_questions.md

 Answer:
 * Me and my brother
-* He is a senior software engineer at Fact technology
+* He is a senior software engineer at X

 27. Where is your University located?
 How will you reach there?